core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This section describes a mechanism for the server to communicate to the client what OSCORE group to join, in order to decrypt and verify the multicast notifications protected with Group OSCORE.
 The client MAY use the information provided by the server to start the ACE joining procedure described in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 The mechanism defined in this section is OPTIONAL to support for the client and server.

-Additionally to what is defined in {{sec-server-side}}, the CBOR map in the informative response payload contains the following fields, whose CBOR abbreviations are defined in {{informative-response-params}}.
+In addition to what is defined in {{sec-server-side}}, the CBOR map in the informative response payload contains the following fields, whose CBOR abbreviations are defined in {{informative-response-params}}.

    * 'join_uri', with value the URI for joining the OSCORE group at the respective Group Manager, encoded as a CBOR text string.
 If the procedure described in {{I-D.ietf-ace-key-groupcomm-oscore}} is used for joining, this field specifically indicates the URI of the group-membership resource at the Group Manager.